susitlab/susitlab.github.io/_pages/about.md

 From 2018 to 2020, I was in Ferrara Lab at Stanford University for postdoctoral research training under the direction of Katherine W. Ferrara (Member, National Academy of Engineering).

-I received the best talk award at the IBDW (2017) and the traveling award of IUS (2017), co-chaired a session at ESUCB 2017.

 I am currently an Assistant Professor in the School of Information Science and Technology at ShanghaiTech University.

 I received support of ‘Shanghai High-Level Overseas Talent Program’ and a grant from the ‘Shanghai Sailing Program’.

-I serve as a reviewer for academic journals including IEEE TUFFC、Ultrasonics、IEEE TMI.
+I received the second place award for the talk presented at the Youth Forum of 2023 WIFUMB, the best talk award at the IBDW (2017) and the traveling award of IUS (2017).

+I served as a co-chair for the sessions at IEEE IUS 2023,2024 and ESUCB 2017, and as a reviewer for IEEE TMI、IEEE TUFFC、Ultrasonics、Ultrasound in Medicine & Biology、Acta Biomaterilia、Scientific Reports、Measurement、声学学报、Ultrasonic Imaging、Nanoscale, etc.

 # ✡️ Research Interests